Southborough Church of England Primary School

 Spellings

-Our next test will be Wednesday 19th November.
+Our next test will be Weds 19th November.

 Your child should know which group they are in.
 Please note that Mrs Charlwood's group is now led by